b8234/Azure-AI-Projects/Azure Vision/Image Analysis Python/image-analysis/README.md

 To run the script:

 ```
-python script_name.py [optional: path_to_image]
+python3 image_analysis.py
 ```
-Replace `script_name.py` with the name of your script, and provide an image path if needed.
+Replace `image_analysis.py` with the name of your script, and provide an image path if needed.

 ## Example Output
 Example output is in the Output folder.